 The primary mission of the UCSB Library is to support the University's students, faculty, and staff.
 As a public institution, the UCSB Library is open and accessible to anyone with information, research, and learning needs.
 The UCSB Library seeks to provide a welcoming, comfortable, and safe environment for those visiting and working in the Library.
 This Building Use & Conduct Policy sets expectations for the use of Library spaces and is designed to ensure that the entire community of Library users can access and utilize the shared resources of the Library with privacy, dignity, and respect.

 All patrons are required to comply with directions from Library staff and other University officials in the performance of their duties.
-Patrons in violation of the UCSB Library Building Use & Conduct Policy may be asked to leave the building, refused future access, referred to the Office of Student Conduct, or reported to the UCSB Police Department.
+Patrons in violation of the UCSB Library Building Use & Conduct Policy will be approached and informed about the policy violation and asked to comply accordingly, and may also be asked to leave the building, refused future access, referred to the Office of Student Conduct, Academic Senate, or reported to the UCSB Police Department.

 Problems, concerns, or policy violations may be reported to any Library service desk, Library Building Operations, or Library Administration.
 Non-urgent issues or comments may also be reported online using our Suggestion Box form.
 If you experience or observe bias in your use of the Library, please submit a report.